 So far in the 2022-2023 the U.S has experienced an increased rate of RSV than has been experienced this time of year in the past.
 This increased rate can be seen in the below graph (green line with dots) provided by the CDC's RSV-Net surveillance system.
-The overall rate of RSV associated hospitalizations for the season is 30.4 per 100,000 people.
+The overall rate of RSV associated hospitalizations for the season is 40.8 per 100,000 people.

-Footnotes

-Interpretation
+Footnotes Interpretation

 The Respiratory Syncytial Virus (RSV) Hospitalization Surveillance Network (RSV-NET) hospitalization data are preliminary and subject to change as more data become available.
 In particular, case counts and rates for recent hospitalizations are subject to lag.
 Lag for RSV-NET case identification and reporting might increase around holidays or during periods of increased hospital utilization.
-As data are received each week, prior case counts and rates are updated accordingly.
+As data are received each week, prior case counts and rates are updated accordingly difficult to interpret. • Surveillance for the 2022-2023 season began October 2nd and additional data points will be added as data are available

-Data is incomplete for May and June 2022.
+Data is incomplete for May and June 2022

 Data presented in the RSV Interactive Dashboard might differ from RSV-NET publications since different datasets or methods might have been used.
-Small numbers for some topics or filters might make year-to-year changes difficult to interpret incidence rates (per 100,000) are calculated using the National Center for Health statistics (NCHS) vintage 2020 bridged-race postcensal population estimates for the counties included in the surveillance area.
+Small numbers for some topics or filters might make year-to-year changes dence rates (per 100,000) are calculated using the National Center for Health statistics (NCH5) vintage 2020 bridged-race postcensal population estimates for the counties included in the surveillance area.
 These rates are likely to be underestimated as some RSV-associated hospitalizations might be missed because of undertesting, differing provider or facility testing practices, and diagnostic test sensitivity.
 Rates presented do not adjust for testing practices which may differ by age and race.